chemouna/AlgorithmsCatalog/README.md

 - Trie allows fast searching for key in huge volume of texts.
 It is also useful for finding predecessor and successors as well as lexicographically sorting strings.

+- Tries are like normal Trees but, instead of having a value stored on every node, it is only stored on the final leaves.

 Exercices:
 - [Trie application I: Tagalog alphabet sorting](http://sukwonoh.blogspot.fr/2012/09/trie-application-i-topcoder-srm-342.html)

 #### Bitwise Trie